rchatterjee/pam-typopw/README.md

 ### FAQ
 * **I installed typo-tolerance, but I don't see any changes.**
-The initial script's state doesn't allow logining in a typo.
+The initial script's state doesn't allow logging in with a typo.
 Initially it just stores the necessery data for it to work once you enable it.
 In order to allow the logging-in, run
 >> `sudo pam-typoauth --allowtypo yes`